Poland CV Writing Guide

 Some large multinational companies use their own application forms instead of personal CVs.
 Pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.

 The aim of your Poland CV should be to persuade recruiters to invite you for a job interview.
 Therefore, your CV is a marketing tool, which should be adapted to the market in which you intend to use it.
-Write an introduction that contains many power keywords and action verbs.
+Write an introduction that contains many power words and action verbs.
 Scanners that are programmed to select specific words notice these keywords.

 Computer print or typewrite your CV on one to two pages in A4 format, depending on the length of your work experience, in reverse chronological order - beginning with the most recent job.
 In situation when the job is not directly connected with your studies, but more with your work experience, you may write a functional CV - information structured per item.